Penang Hill Railway: Rebuild in 2010

-After a series of breakdowns, the idea of a complete overhaul of the system with a new funicular railway was mooted.
+After a series of breakdowns, the idea of a complete rebuild of the system with a new funicular railway was mooted.
 On 22 February 2010, the 87-year-old funicular railway was closed for an upgrade to a new system at a cost of RM 63 million.
 New tracks were laid, and new cars purchased to increase the passenger capacity and the speed of the train.
 A new base station and a public carpark were also constructed.
 The timber from the old railway track was re-used in the construction of a new four-storey Penang Hill Visitor Centre at the top.

 The new train and railway system, unlike the railway before 2010, does not require passengers to change trains halfway up.
 Passengers now enjoy non-stop service in air-conditioned Swiss-made cars, painted in blue and white, that are capable of ferrying up to 100 passengers in one go.
-The funicular train maximum working load has been set at 7500 kg.
+The funicular train's maximum working load has been set at 7500 kg.
 It can carry 1,000 passengers per hour compared to 250 under the old system.

 On April 25, 2011, the new railway system resumed its service, although initially there were a number of technical hitches which caused the service to be temporarily suspended.
 The train service runs from 6.30am to 9pm daily, and the new car can reach the top in as little as five minutes.
 The upgrade led to a large increase in passengers carried; in 2014, the number of passengers reached 1.365 million, compared to the visitors number to Penang Hill of around half a million in 2008.
 Ridership increased to 1.74 million by 2018, leading to concerns of congestion.
 In 2019, a proposed cable car system linking the peak of Penang Hill with the Penang Botanic Gardens was announced by the Malaysian federal government as a means of reducing the overdependence on the railway.